sethppierce/city-explorer-api/README.md

 10-26-2022 10:22AM EST - Application is now a functional express server connected through heroku and ready for use!

+10-26-2022 8:51 PM EST - server now has get route to weatheriq api and movieiq api

 ## Credit and Collaborations

 Huge Credit to Dennis Nichols, Lewis Benson, and Steven Rejdowski for helping me get caught up yesterday!